Cars at Eddington

 In addition there are free parking spaces available in the Sainsbury’s underground car park (for a maximum of 90 minutes) and at the Madingley Road Park and Ride, a short walk from Eddington.

 Payment terminals have been placed in several key locations for visitors to pay for their parking or obtain tickets for the free 60 minutes.
+These machines are cashless and only accept debit/credit card.
 If the machines are out of order then drivers have the option to use the Redde app in order to register their vehicle and pay for parking at Eddington, as is stated on the on-street signage.
 This can be done by using the app, or if people do not have smart phones, the text service or by phone.

 It is recommended that drivers use the Redde app, which allows you to easily register for free parking or pay for longer periods in advance from the comfort of your home without having to use ticket machines.